 Getting started on my rustic pallet bathroom: the demolition!

 I removed all the old trim in the room.
 Demolition is always fun.
 I made the towel rack, window valance, shelf, toilet tissue holder, and wall art all from pallet wood ahead of actually doing the room.
 Then I took down the light fixture, sprayed it black, and installed glass canning jars over the bulbs.

 I mixed paint to get the wall color I wanted from old paint I had and gave the room two coats… then the measuring, cutting, and installing the short wall, door trim, and window trim.
 I used a brad nailer with 1 1/4″ brads but had to use screws in some areas.
 Next, I built the countertop from pallet wood on a piece of plywood and used marine varnish on top.
 I couldn’t remove the mirror frame as I discovered that the mirror was not glued to the wall as I expected.
 So, I had to wait till I took the vanity apart so I could immediately install the bottom piece of a frame for the mirror to hold it up.

 Adapting ideas for my Rustic Pallet Bathroom: Expect the unexpected!

 I rebuilt the vanity and made a curtain for in front instead of doors.
 Finally, I purchased the sink and faucet after lots of research to find exactly what I wanted.
 That meant I had to drill holes in the new countertop after installing it.
-Boy, did I fight with the plumbing only because of the age of the existing pipes but I got it.
+Boy, did I fight with the plumbing only because of the age of the existing pipes, but I got it.
 Next was hanging the towel rack, shelf, and decor.
-I purchased to flooring; just peel and stick tiles.
+I purchased flooring, peel, and stick tiles.
 It was easy to install.
 I stained and applied polyurethane on everything and added 1/4 round molding for around the floor and viola.
 DONE!
-It took me a month but It was just me, and I'm 63 and disabled.
+It took me a month, but It was just me, and I’m 63 and disabled.
 I am so excited.
 It turned out exactly the way I envisioned it.